A.When Does Personal Opinion End and Protection of Corporate Image Begin?

 As a start, employers should establish written blogging policies that alert employees to potential liabilities and reiterate the obligation to protect confidential information.
 Employees should be encouraged at all times to use good judgment and sound discretion in connection with their blogging action.
 Clear examples should be provided to employees of what is and are not permissible and a corporate representative should be appointed to deal with employees' questions in close cases, perhaps on a confidential basis.
 Employers should also make it clear that violation of blogging policies constitutes a legitimate ground for termination.
 Some companies have taken the first step of enacting blogging policies and procedures as a function of updated their corporate employment policies and practices.
 These policies should be established as distinct and separate policies from any existing email practices and policies that your company may presently maintain.
 Several prominent national companies, using existing email policies as a point of reference, have implemented some of the following guidelines:

 1. Your corporate policy should include a disclaimer that the opinion in the blog belongs to the particular person and does not represent the position or opinion of management.

 2. Blogging is prohibited to divulge confidential information such as proprietary information or trade secrets as it would otherwise be in other forums from public disclosure.

 3. All blogging must not contain content that reflects negatively on the company.
-For example, any references to race or to a co-employee's physique, for example, are not permissible.
+For example, any references to race or to an employee's physique, for example, are not permissible.

 4. No use of a company logo, trademark or slogan can be used at any time with the blog.